-the founder or employee upon the occurrence of either a good leaver or a bad leaver event, 123 with the repurchase price being equal to the fair value in the first case and to the face value in the second case.
+Notwithstanding these limitations, we encountered some charters that exactly reproduce the contractual design of US vesting schemes.
+122 In particular, a call option is assigned to the company or some shareholders, which allows the holder to acquire the unvested shares or share options from the founder or employee upon the occurrence of either a good leaver or a bad leaver event, 123 with the repurchase price being equal to the fair value in the first case and to the face value in the second case.
 Generally, bad leavers lose the right to retain any shares or share options (or, at least, the vested but unexercised share options), while good leavers hold on to their vested share options after leaving the firm.
-Finally, noteworthy is that some charters permit the issue of (hybrid or quasi-equity) participatory financial instruments 124 in order to acquire professional services from the key personnel, provided also with a conversion right into equity once such services are correctly accomplished.
+Finally, noteworthy is that some charters permit the issue of (hybrid or quasi-equity) participatory financial instruments 124 in order to acquire professional services from the key personnel, provided also with a conversion right into equity once such services are correctly performed.
 125

-7. Summary
+7 Summary